rwrandles/washex-r/cran-comments.md

 * win_builder, devel

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no ERRORs, WARNINGs, or NOTEs

-There is 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-  Maintainer: 'Rohnin Randles <rrandles@princeton.edu>' New submission

-  This is the initial submission for this package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package